blbadger/blbadger.github.io/nonlinear-dimension.md

 ### Why nonlinear transformations are not additive, from a set-theoretic perspective

-What does it mean that nonlinear transformations are not additive, which in symbols is
+Non-additivity is a defining feature of nonlinearity.
+But what does it mean that nonlinear transformations are not additive, which in symbols is

 $$
 f(a+b) \neq f(a) + f(b)
 $$

 in the sense of how is this possible?
-Intuitively, this means that the transformation specified by $f$ is different at different locations, such that the location $a+b$ is a different transformation than that which is found at $a$ or $b$ and that simply performing the transformation at $a$ then at $b$ is not sufficient to predict the transformation at $a+b$.
+This means that the transformation specified by $f$ must be different at different locations, such that the location $a+b$ is a different transformation than that which is found at $a$ or $b$ and that simply performing the transformation at $a$ then at $b$ is not sufficient to predict the transformation at $a+b$.
 In a sense, the transformations are unique for every element of the pre-image.

 But this remains a somewhat counter-intuitive idea.
 We can define the set of all possible transformations for any given $f$ as $\mathscr S$.
 As all finite quantities can be added, elements $a$ and $b$ of $\mathscr S$ are not finite.
 An infinite set is equivalent to one of its proper subsets, meaning that inside elements $a$ and $b$ there are more of $a$ and $b$.

 Now recall that most nonlinear transformations are aperiodic and that bounded, aperiodic maps form self-similar fractals.
 The observations that $a \in a$ (proper subset) gives a clear reason why such objects exist: each fractal image $i$ contains a smaller version of itself, meaning that $i \in i$ (proper subset, as the smaller version does not contain all points of the larger).

 Here is another argument arriving at the same concusion: Sets cannot be partitioned arbitrarily.
-To see that this statement is true, consider what happens if we try to partition a set $A$ into partition sets $S_1, S_2, S_3 ...$ where members are larger than the other members of the partition.
+To see that this statement is true, consider what happens if we try to partition a set $A$ into partition sets $S_1, S_2, S_3 ...$ where members are larger than the other members of the same partition.
 It is not clear which elements belong with which others, or even if an element belongs in its own set.

 Somewhat surprisingly, the only way to partition a set is via an equivalence class: each element in a given partition $e_1 \in P$ must be somehow equivalent to each other element $e_2, e_3, ... \in P$.
 For example, suppose that we want to partition the set of natural numbers $\Bbb N$ based on size: numbers larger than 5 in one partition, numbers smaller or equal to 5 in another.
 The equivalence of each partition is its relation to the number 5: either all larger or all smaller (or the same size).
+Imagine if partitioning did not necessarily involve equivalence.
+Then trying to partition a set into elements that are larger than each other would be possible, but it is unclear which elements belong in any given subset, or even if an element belongs in any subset, a contradiction.

 Now consider a set $S$ where some elements are incomparable.
-There is no chance of partitioning $S$ because one cannot determine shich elements of $S$ are greater or less than others, and thus we cannot be sure of which elements are equivalently larger or smaller (or equivalent in any way).
+There is no chance of partitioning $S$ because one cannot determine which elements of $S$ are greater or less than others, and thus we cannot be sure of which elements are equivalently larger or smaller (or equivalent in any way).
 If a set cannot be partitioned, then additivity cannot be valid from the definition given above.
 Therefore any set with incomparable elements is not additive.

-Finally, observe that transformations in aperiodic nonlinear maps must be defined using irrationals.
+Take collections of points transformed by a nonlinear function.
+Are such collections comparable to other collections?
+Comparability requires that for two elements $a, b$ either $a \geq b$ or $b \geq a$.
+Can we choose between statements if there exists an infinite number of elements $a$ in element $b$, while at the same time there are infinitely many $b$ in $a$?
+Not easily, and therefore self-similar nonlinear maps contain collections of points that are incomparable by definition.
+As certain subsets are incomparable, the transformation itself is non-additive.

 ### A concrete example of non-additivity